CartoDB/carto-selfhosted-helm/customizations/README.md

     Normal   IPChanged  9m1s                 loadbalancer-controller  IP is now 34.149.xxx.xx
   ```

-- A common error could be that the certificate creation for the Load Balancer in GCP will be in a failed status, you could execute these commands to debug into:
+- A common error could be that the certificate creation for the Load Balancer in GCP will be in a failed status, you could execute these commands to debug it:

   ```bash
     kubectl get ingress carto-router -n <namespace>